Covid 19 coronavirus: Auckland cluster now linked to several schools and universities

 Schools with links to cases have provided information directly to affected people.

-When asked to confirm the total number of cases linked to education providers, the Ministry said is was not giving additional detail at this stage, while investigations continued.
+When asked to confirm the total number of cases linked to education providers, the ministry said it was not giving additional detail at this stage, while investigations continued.

 A student at the University of Auckland tested positive for Covid-19 last week, but the risk to staff and other students is believed to be low as the student hadn't been on campus since the end of July and doesn't live in student accommodation.